 Winter radishes, on the other hand, require a much longer growing season, can be stored in a root cellar for up to six months, and often have sweeter flavors.
 Think of them the same way as turnips.
 They’ll require a full 70 days or longer to reach harvest.

-One of the delights of radishes is the range of colors: bright, flaming red, golden yellow, purple, pink, white, black, and even bright green ones with watermelon-pink centers.
+One of the delights of growing radishes is the range of colors: bright, flaming red, golden yellow, purple, pink, white, black, and even bright green ones with watermelon-pink centers.
 Explore some of these varieties for a veritable rainbow of easily grown, fresh food.

 This spring/summer radish is the variety that you may think of when you hear the word.
 It’s a bright red, cheery little ball of flavor that is beautiful to hold and eat.
 They are a delight to pull out of the soil.